-- (5) All contacts attempted and made with, or regarding, an enrollee shall be documented in the enrollee's case file. - (6) The case manager is responsible for explaining the enrollee's rights and responsibilities including the procedures for filing a grievance, appeal or fair hearing, including continuation of benefits during the fair hearing process. - d.
-Frequency and type of ongoing minimum contact requirements include: - (1) Maintain, at a minimum, monthly telephone contact with the enrollee to verify satisfaction and receipt of services; - (2) The case manager shall evaluate and document the HCB characteristics as part of the care planning process and update of the plan of care for enrollees residing in ALFs and AFCHs during face-to-face visits every ninety (90) days.
-The responses to the HCB characteristics queries shall become part of the case record documentation of the update; - (3) Review the plan of care in a face-to-face visit every ninety (90) days and, if necessary, update the enrollee's plan of care; - (4) Review the plan of care in a face-to-face visit more frequently than once every ninety (90) days if the enrollee's condition changes or requires it; and - (5) Have an annual face-to-face visit with the enrollee to complete the annual reassessment using Agency-required forms and to determine the enrollee's functional status, satisfaction with services, changes in service needs and develop a new plan of care. - e.
-If the enrollee is not capable of making his/her own decisions, but does not have a legal representative or enrollee authorized representative available, the case manager shall refer the case to the Public Guardianship Program or other available resource.
-If a guardian/fiduciary is not available, the reason shall be documented in the file. - f.
-If the case manager is unable to contact an enrolled enrollee to schedule an ongoing visit, a letter shall be sent to the enrollee or authorized representative requesting contact within ten (10) business days from the date of the letter.
+- (8) All contacts attempted and made with, or regarding, an enrollee shall be documented in the enrollee's case file. - (9) The Managed Care Plan is responsible for explaining the enrollee's rights and responsibilities including the procedures for filing a grievance, appeal or fair hearing, including continuation of benefits during the fair hearing process. - d.
+Frequency and Type of Ongoing Minimum Contact Requirements - (1) The Managed Care Plan shall maintain, at a minimum, monthly telephone contact with the enrollee to verify satisfaction and receipt of services; - (2) The Managed Care Plan shall evaluate and document the HCB Settings Requirements as part of the care planning process and update of the plan of care for enrollees residing in ALFs and AFCHs or receiving ADHC services during face-to-face visits every ninety (90) days.
+The responses to the HCB Settings Requirements queries shall become part of the case record documentation of the update; - (3) The case manager shall review the plan of care in a face-to-face visit every ninety (90) days and, if necessary, update the enrollee's plan of care; - (4) The case manager shall review the plan of care in a face-to-face visit more frequently than once every ninety (90) days if the enrollee experiences a significant life change; and - (5) The case manager shall have an annual face-to-face visit with the enrollee to: - a.
+Complete the annual reassessment using Agency-required forms - b.
+Determine the enrollee's functional status, satisfaction with services, and changes in service needs; - c.
+Develop a new plan of care; and - d.
+Notify an enrollee residing an in ALF or AFCH or receiving ADHC services of their right to receive waiver services in a residential or non-residential setting and to participate in his or her community, regardless of his or her living arrangement. - e.
+If the enrollee is not capable of making his/her own decisions, but does not have a legal representative or enrollee authorized representative available, the Managed Care Plan shall refer the case to the Public Guardianship Program or other available resource.
+If a guardian/fiduciary or other available advocacy resource is not available, the reason shall be documented in the file.

+- f.
+If the Managed Care Plan is unable to contact an enrolled enrollee to schedule an ongoing visit, a letter shall be sent to the enrollee or enrollee's authorized representative requesting contact within ten (10) business days from the date of the letter.
 If no response is received by the designated date, the Managed Care Plan shall report such inability to locate enrollees to the Agency, as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide indicating loss of contact for possible disenrollment from the LTC component of SMMC. - g.
-Access to case managers and back-up case managers: - (1) Enrollee shall be able to contact the case manager during business hours with emergency or back-up through an after-hours telephone line. - (2) A system of back-up case managers shall be in place and enrollees who contact an office when their case manager is unavailable shall be given the opportunity to be referred to a back-up for assistance.

-(3) There shall be a mechanism to ensure enrollees, representatives and providers receive timely communication when messages are left for case managers.
+The Managed Care Plan shall ensure the access to case managers and back-up case managers: - (1) The enrollee shall be able to contact the case manager during business hours with emergency or back-up through an after-hours telephone line. - (2) A system of back-up case managers shall be in place and enrollees who contact an office when their case manager is unavailable shall be given the opportunity to be referred to a back-up for assistance. - (3) There shall be a mechanism to ensure enrollees, authorized representatives and providers receive timely communication when messages are left for case managers.